BAC TSR-2: Mission

-The envisioned "standard mission" for the TSR-2 was to carry a 2000 lb weapon internally for a combat radius of 1000 nmi.
+The envisaged "standard mission" for the TSR-2 was to carry a 2000 lb weapon internally for a combat radius of 1000 nmi.
 Of that mission 100 nmi was to be flown at higher altitudes at Mach 1.7 and the 200 nmi into and out of the target area was to be flown as low as 200 ft at a speed of Mach 0.95.
 The remainder of the mission was to be flown at Mach 0.92.
 If the entire mission were to be flown at the low 200 ft altitude, the mission radius was reduced to 700 nmi.
 Heavier weapons loads could be carried with further reductions in range.
 Plans for increasing the TSR-2's range included fitting external tanks: one 450 impgal tank under each wing or one 1000 impgal tank carried centrally below the fuselage.
 If no internal weapons were carried, a further 570 impgal could be carried in a tank in the weapons bay.
-Later variants would have been fitted with variable-geometry wings.
+Later variants were to be fitted with variable-geometry wings.

-The TSR-2 was also to be equipped with a reconnaissance pack in the weapons bay which included an optical linescan unit built by EMI, three cameras and a sideways-looking radar (SLR) in order to carry out the majority of its reconnaissance tasks.
+The TSR-2 was also to be equipped with a reconnaissance pack in the weapons bay which included an optical linescan unit built by EMI, three cameras and a sideways-looking radar (SLR) to carry out the majority of its reconnaissance tasks.
 Unlike modern linescan units that use infrared imaging, the TSR-2's linescan would use daylight imaging or an artificial light source to illuminate the ground for night reconnaissance.

 Tactical nuclear weapons

-Carriage of the existing Red Beard tactical nuclear bomb had been specified at the beginning of the TSR-2 project, but it was quickly realised that Red Beard was unsuited to external carriage at supersonic speeds, had safety and handling limitations, and its 15 kt yield was considered inadequate for the targets assigned.
-Instead, in 1959, a successor to Red Beard, an "Improved Kiloton Bomb" to a specification known as Operational Requirement 1177 (OR.1177), was specified for the TSR-2.
-In the tactical strike role, the TSR-2 was expected to attack targets beyond the forward edge of the battlefield assigned to the RAF by NATO, during day or night and in all weathers.
-These targets comprised missile sites, both hardened and soft, aircraft on airfields, runways, airfield buildings, airfield fuel installations and bomb stores, tank concentrations, ammunition and supply dumps, railways and railway tunnels, and bridges.
+Carriage of the existing Red Beard tactical nuclear bomb had been specified at the beginning of the TSR-2 project, but it was quickly realised that Red Beard was unsuited to external carriage at supersonic speeds, had safety and handling limitations, and its 15 kt yield would be inadequate for the targets assigned.
+Instead, in 1959, a successor to Red Beard — an "Improved Kiloton Bomb" to a specification known as Operational Requirement 1177 (OR.1177) — was specified for the TSR-2.
+In the tactical strike role, the TSR-2 was expected to attack targets beyond the forward edge of the battlefield assigned to the RAF by NATO, day or night and in all weathers.
+These targets comprised missile sites — both hardened and soft — aircraft on airfields, runways, airfield buildings, airfield fuel installations and bomb stores, tank concentrations, ammunition and supply dumps, railways and railway tunnels, and bridges.
 OR.1177 specified 50, 100, 200 and 300 kt yields, assuming a circular error probable of 1200 ft and a damage probability of 0.8, and laydown delivery capability, with burst heights for targets from 0 to 10000 ft above sea level.
 Other requirements were a weight of up to 1000 lb, a length of up to 144 in, and a diameter up to 28 in (the same as Red Beard).